AKaravas/foundation_zurb_framework/Documentation/ForAdminstrators/Navigation/Index.rst

 **Foundation Zurb responsive navigation menu**

-Copy the **foundation_zurb_framework/Resources/Private/Partials/Menu/ResponsiveNavigation.html** on your extenstion and include it on your template.
+Copy the **foundation_zurb_framework/Resources/Private/Partials/Menu/ResponsiveNavigation.html** on your extension and include it on your template.
 You can edited however you want.

 **Foundation Zurb magellan navigation menu**